 Legislation Explanation Acts Laws to protect the health, safety and welfare of people at work.
 Regulations Gives more details or information on particular parts of the Act.
-Codes of Practice/Compliance Code Are practical instructions on how to meet the terms of the law, e.g. Compliance Code: Plant .
-Australian Standards Give you the minimum levels of performance or quality for a hazard, work process or product, e.g. AS 2359.1:2019 Powered industrial trucks General requirements.
+Codes of Practice/Compliance Code Are practical instructions on how to meet the terms of the law, e.g. Compliance Code: Plant.
+Give you the minimum levels of performance or quality for a hazard, work process or product. e.g. AS 2359.1:2019 Powered industrial trucks General requirements.
+Australian Standards AS/NZS 1891- Industrial fall arrest systems and devices series AS/NZS 1891.4:2009 - Industrial fall-arrest systems and devices - Selection, use and maintenance AS 2550.10:2006 - Cranes, Hoist and Winches - Safe use - Mobile Elevating Work Platforms .